joeytwiddle/significant-white-space/README.md

 Sync will search the current folder and subfolders for all sws or sws-able files (by a default or provided extension list), and will sync up any new edits based on which file was modified most recently.
 This will enable the user to edit files in either format, without having to worry about the direction in which changes will be propogated!

+## On the radar

+We may implement stripping and re-injection of parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
+This may not be applied to multi-line expressions.

 # How it works

-Any indented code blocks "detected" will be wrapped in curlies.
+Indented code blocks are detected and wrapped in curlies.
 But the indent chars for detection are determined from the _first_ indented line found in the file.
-Any later non-matching indents will be ignored and preserved (e.g. spaces in a Tab-indented file, or 2-spaces in a 4-space indented file).
+So if later indents do not match the detected indent (e.g. spaces in a Tab-indented file, or 2-spaces in a 4-space indented file), that indentation will be ignored for bracing, and preserved in the output.

+    if (thisIsAFourSpaceIndentedFile)
+        if (readyToGo && very_long_function_names_suck(data) \
+          but_two_space_indents_are_ignored(data))
+            thisWillWorkFine()

+However that example will have problems with semicolon injection after the \.

 Semicolon injection appends a ; to any non-empty line that is not part of an indent block.
 Therefore it will inject incorrectly into single-line blocks such as: